StateSmith/StateSmith/docs/integrations/arduino/index.md

 Arduino IDE has the ability to define prebuild hooks that execute before your project is compiled.
 They're global rather than per-project, but we can make them work on a per-project basis fairly easily using the following technique.

+> NOTE: If you ever re-install your platform or IDE, you will need to redo these edits in `platform.txt`

 #### Make a global hook to run prebuild.sh